shakiata/ansible-rke2-rancher/README.md

 </h1>

 <div align="center">
-  <b>ansible-rke2-rancher</b> - Setup a RKE2 Cluster with Rancher UI in minutes.
+  <b>ansible-rke2-rancher</b> - Setup a RKE2 Cluster with Rancher UI and letsencrypt in minutes.
   <br />
   <br />
   <a href="https://github.com/ansible-rke2-rancher/issues/new?assignees=&labels=bug&title=bug%3A+">Report a Bug</a>